 Missing elements

 There are a number of elements in the FHIR resources and data types that have an explicit meaning or a default value when they are missing.
-Default values are represented explicitly in the RDF representation; they are omitted.
+Default values are represented explicitly in the RDF representation; they are not omitted.
 For example, Patient.active has a default value of "false", and is defined like this:

 fhir:Patient.active a rdf:Property;